Treatment / Immunotherapy

 Adoptive Cell Transfer

-Adoptive cell transfer is a process in which T cells are collected from a patient and grown in a lab, thereby increasing the number of available T cells to fight against cancer.
-They are re-infused into the patient with the hopes that the cells will recognize and attack cancer cells.
+Adoptive cell transfer is a process in which immune system T-cells are collected from a patient and grown in a lab, thereby increasing the number of available T-cells to fight cancer.
+The cells are then re-infused into the patient in the hopes that they will recognize and attack cancer cells.

-Adoptive T cell transfer (ACT) using chimeric antigen receptors (CARs) has shown strong results for treating certain tumors.
-CAR T-cell therapy enhances T cell function by identifying and latching onto specific antigens.
+Adoptive T-cell transfer (ACT) using chimeric antigen receptors (CARs), known as CAR T-cell therapy, has shown strong results in treating certain tumors.
+CAR T-cell therapy enhances T-cell function by identifying and latching onto specific antigens.
 Clinical trials are underway to learn more about using ACT to treat mesothelioma.

 Cytokines

-This form of immunotherapy uses cytokines, an immune system protein, to boost the immune response to cancer cells.
-Interleukin-2 and interferon are common cytokines used to assist in the treatment of mesothelioma.
+This form of immunotherapy uses cytokines (inflammatory cells), an immune system protein, to boost the immune response to cancer cells.
+Interleukin-2 (IL-1) and interferon, cytokines that regulate macrophage and T-cells of the immune system, are common cytokines used to assist in the treatment of mesothelioma.
 They can help to create more attack cells in the immune system, assist in the detection and attack of cancer cells present in the body, and stop or slow the growth of cancer cells.

 Download Guide